Join the mailing list for the latest news

 BIO

-A member of SAG/AFTRA, Actors Equity, Dramatists Guild and the Recording Academy, her work as a vocalist, lyricist, songwriter, actor, solo performer, playwright and librettist has led to creative collaborations in neo-vaudeville, alt-theater, various alt-rock configurations, (neo) swing bands, trip-hop DJs, spoken word performances, jazz combos, jam bands, various blues configurations, original Off-Broadway plays and musicals, experimental music/art noise and performance art.
-Thanks to an admin publishing deal with Bug Music (now BMG Rights Management) instigated by the esteemed guitarist/songwriter Alejandro Escovedo, Queen Esther started her label EL Recordings.
-To date, she has released five critically acclaimed albums, including the internationally lauded Black Americana project Gild The Black Lily (2021).
+A member of SAG/AFTRA, Actors Equity, Dramatists Guild and the Recording Academy with a BA in Screenwriting from The New School, her work in New York City as a vocalist, lyricist, songwriter, producer, actor, solo performer, playwright and librettist has led to creative collaborations in neo-vaudeville, alt-theater, various alt-rock configurations, (neo) swing bands, trip-hop DJs, spoken word performances, jazz combos, jam bands, various blues configurations, original Off-Broadway plays and musicals, experimental music, art noise and performance art.
+Thanks to an admin publishing deal with Bug Music (now BMG Rights Management) instigated by the esteemed guitarist/songwriter Alejandro Escovedo, Queen Esther started her imprint EL Recordings.
+She has written, produced four and self-released six critically acclaimed jazz and Black Americana albums – Talkin’ Fishbowl Blues (2005), What Is Love (2010), The Other Side (2014), Gild The Black Lily (2021), Rona (2023) and Things Are Looking Up (2024).